The Universal House of Justice

 How Baha’is Elect the Universal House of Justice

 When the members of the Baha’i National Spiritual Assemblies from every nation gather at the Baha’i World Centre in the International Baha’i Convention every five years to elect a new Universal House of Justice, the voting is held in a very different atmosphere than any other kind of election.

 Baha’i elections have no nominations, no slate of candidates, no electioneering, and no campaigning.
-Instead, each voter simply, silently and prayerfully writes down the names of the nine people they believe best represent the Baha’i ideal of service:
+Instead, as Shoghi Effendi, the Guardian of the Baha’i Faith wrote, each voter simply, silently and prayerfully writes down the names of the nine people they believe best represent the Baha’i ideal of service:

 When the votes are tallied, the nine individuals who garner the most votes, in a simple plurality, are elected.
 However—membership on Baha’i administrative bodies, whether at the local, national or international level—does not confer any individual authority, power or mantle of leadership on any elected member.
 No individual member has any decision-making or executive authority—only the entire body can make decisions.
 Baha’is consider fulfilling the duties on those administrative bodies an act of humble service to the community.